 That could explain how the letter got in there, I spose.
 A sudden suspicion: Did my folks open it and not pass it on!?
 Very unlikely.

 UPDATE: I searched the old desk again and found the rest of the envelope!
 It was franked on 30 March 1971.
 I was in Std 9, and Donald would have completed his time at Estcourt High School.

 I asked the old man.
-He said he had bought the desk at Cannon and Finlay auctioneers in PMB some time AFTER 1971.
+He said he had bought the desk at Cannon and Finlay auctioneers in PMB some time well AFTER 1971.
 So I suppose the letter was put into a ‘new’ desk.
-Which raises the ‘they knew about it but chose not to tell me’ possibility again.
+Which raises the unlikely ‘they knew about it but chose not to tell me’ possibility again.

 So the mystery remains.
 Well, I am SO glad I found it anyway.
 And glad I could share it with Donald’s family.